nesi/hpc_training/_lessons/maui-and-mahuika/03-connecting.md

 ## Jumping across the lander node

-On most Linux, Windows and MacOS machines the login process can be simplified to just a single SSH command, jumping across the lander node on the way to either the Māui or Mahuika login nodes.
+On most Linux, Windows and MacOS machines the login process can be simplified to just a single `ssh` command, jumping across the lander node on the way to either the Māui or Mahuika login nodes.

 ### Windows
 If you use MobaXterm on Windows, activate the "Connect through SSH gateway (jump host)" section in the "Advanced SSH settings" tab and enter `lander02.nesi.org.nz` in the "Gateway SSH server" field, as well as your username in the "User" field.

-### Linux and MacOS
+### Linux and MacOS users
-On Linux and MacOS machines, with the following lines in your `~/.ssh/config` file (replacing `myusername` with your username) you can run the command `ssh mahuika` on your machine and it will take you straight to Mahuika (`ssh maui` for Māui).
+Add the following lines to the `~/.ssh/config` file on you machine (replacing `<myusername>` with your username),
 ```
+Host *
+    ControlMaster auto
+    ControlPath ~/.ssh/sockets/ssh_mux_%h_%p_%r
+    ControlPersist 1

 Host mahuika
-   User myusername
+   User <myusername>
    Hostname login.mahuika.nesi.org.nz
    ProxyCommand ssh -W %h:%p lander
    ForwardX11 yes